Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

+# Functional Requirements for Nobel Laureates Data Ingestion Application

-Based on your requirements for the Nobel Laureates Data Ingestion application, I will define the functional requirements using an Event-Driven Architecture (EDA) approach.
-This will include the entities, their workflows, and the necessary API design rules.
+This document outlines the functional requirements for the Nobel Laureates Data Ingestion application using an Event-Driven Architecture (EDA) approach.
+It includes entity definitions, workflows, processor classes, and API specifications.

-### 1. Entity Definitions
+## 1. Entity Definitions
 ```
 Job:
 - id: String (unique identifier for the job)